 As with the rest of these articles, the idea is not to give an exhaustive review of every unit and option.
 Instead, we’ll cover each section with a general discussion of the good units, relics and stratagems, point out any traps, and then discuss how these pieces fit into a competitive army.
 This is primarily a review of the units and options that are specific to Chaos Space Marines, but Chaos Space Marines often see play in Chaos Soup armies, and we’ll be covering some of those cases as well.

 As always, a guide like this represents a time and place.
-This was written in November 2020, after the release of Codex: Space Marines for 9th edition.
+This was most recently updated in August, 2021, shortly before the release of the 9th edition Codex: Thousand Sons.

 - Psychic Powers.
-Chaos Space Marines have some of the game’s best psychic powers in the Dark Hereticus discipline.
-As a result, Chaos Sorcerers – with their ability to throw out non-faction-gated buff powers like Warptime and Prescience – are some of the game’s best units, and they can take Jump Packs.
+Chaos Space Marines have some of the game’s best psychic powers in the Dark Hereticus discipline (though these aren’t quite as good following the June FAQ changes to Prescience and Warptime).
+As a result, Chaos Sorcerers are some very solid units, and they can take Jump Packs.